Meiroth73/QuizMaster/README.md

-# QuizHub
+# QuizMaster
- A simple qite with quizes
+ A simple site with Quizes